Robustness of the quantum Mpemba effect against state-preparation errors: Effect of state-preparation errors on accelerated thermalisation

-Using the data produced for Fig.~\ref{fig:dicke-model-therm-time-est}, it is possible to compute the percentage speed-up in thermalisation relative to the ideal case for varying $\varepsilon$.
-This is shown in Fig.~\ref{fig:dicke-relative-speedup} (a), where the effect of the speed-up in thermalisation is shown to decay exponentially with $\varepsilon$.
+This is shown in Fig.~\ref{fig:dicke-relative-speedup} (a), where the effect of the speed-up in thermalisation is shown to decay logarithmically with $\varepsilon$.
 Thus, any errors in the estimation of the eigenvalues used to generate the rotation parameter $s$ will result in a significantly weaker acceleration of thermalisation.
 The strength of this effect can be seen to be independent of the number of spins $N$ in the model.
 Small variations between the gradient of lines for each size of $N$ can be observed.
 This is due to differences in the spectrum of coefficients $c_\alpha$ for the randomly generated states, as opposed to differences related to the dimension of the system.
 This is demonstrated in Fig.~\ref{fig:dicke-relative-speedup} (b), where the relative speed-up as a function of $\varepsilon$ is shown for different initial states of systems with $N=20$, showing the same variation even for states of the same number of spins.

 To investigate whether the impact of error on state preparation is an intrinsic feature of this approach to accelerated thermalisation or is dependent on the model used or restricted to systems of finite dimension, we also consider the model of a harmonic oscillator coupled to a finite temperature bath, as described in Sec.~\ref{open system}.
 Fig.~\ref{fig:sho_thermalisation_dynamics} shows $\Delta$ as a function of $t$ for a random pure state of a simple harmonic oscillator (SHO) with occupation of up to the $N=20$th level, and the associated diagonalized state.
 While no QME effect is observed in this setup, an exponential speed-up in thermalisation is achieved, indicated by the different gradients of the two lines.